HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 • An interim report documenting the research done to date, an updated work plan, rough drafts of the templates, and an annotated outline of the guide.

-A single research plan should be developed that addresses both objectives.
-It should include, at a minimum, checkpoints with the ACRP panel:
+The research plan should include, at a minimum, the following checkpoints with the ACRP panel:

 • A kick-off web meeting to be held within 1 month of the Notice to Proceed,